stickies-v/bitcoin-devwiki/AssertLockHeld-PRs.md

 #### Disadvantages of 1A Approach

 - Will only detect problems locally if using Clang and configured with `--enable-debug` (not enabled by default).
-Checks are enforced on every PR and on the master branch in QA.
+But checks are enforced on every PR and on the master branch in QA.
 - Problems are reported in the form of compile time warnings which can be missed unless configured with `--enable-werror` (not enabled by default locally, but enabled in QA).
 - May not detect problems if [Clang has bugs](https://github.com/bitcoin/bitcoin/pull/19865#issuecomment-687604066).
 Clang is spooky.
 There is some strange behavior that the amount of warnings produced [depends on the order of the attributes](https://github.com/bitcoin/bitcoin/pull/19668#discussion_r467244459) and static thread analysis has [known limitations](https://clang.llvm.org/docs/ThreadSafetyAnalysis.html#limitations).
 - Despite being a 3-line scripted diff, it is an intrusive patch that touches lots of code.